Brachylophosaurus: Montana bonebed and dinosaur mummies

-In 1994 at Malta in Phillips County, amateur paleontologist Nate Murphy discovered a complete and uncrushed Brachylophosaurus skeleton which he nicknamed "Elvis".
-Subsequently, even more informative finds were made by Murphy and his team from the Judith River Dinosaur Institute.
-On 20 July 2000, specimen JRF 115H or "Leonardo", a fully articulated and partially "mummified" skeleton of a subadult Brachylophosaurus, was discovered by Dan Stephenson.
-It is considered one of the most spectacular dinosaur finds ever, and was included in the Guinness Book of World Records.
-They subsequently excavated "Roberta", an almost complete gracile skeleton, and "Peanut", a partially preserved juvenile with some skin impressions.
-"Peanut" was discovered in 2002 by Robert E. Buresh and is on display at the Institute in Malta, MT.
+Subsequent excavations uncovered "Roberta", an almost complete gracile skeleton, and "Peanut", a partially preserved juvenile with some skin impressions.
+"Peanut" was discovered in 2002 by Robert E. Buresh and Andrew Kantor while part of a summer dinosaur dig run by the institute; it is on display at the Institute in Malta, MT.
 In May 2008, Steven Cowan, public-relations coordinator at the Houston Museum of Natural Science, discovered a Brachylophosaurus skeleton subsequently dubbed "Marco" from the same area as Leonardo.

 Description

 Size and general build

 Brachylophosaurus is notable for its bony crest, which forms a horizontally flat, paddle-like plate over the top of the rear skull.
 Some, depending on their age, had crests that covered nearly the entire skull roof, while others had shorter, narrower crests.
 Some researchers suggest it was used for pushing contests, but it may not have been strong enough for this.
 Other notable features are a relatively small head, the unusually long lower arms and the beak of the upper jaw being wider than other hadrosaurs of that time.

 Apart from the above, Brachylophosaurus was a typical hadrosaur which reached an adult length of at least 9 m.
 In 2010, Gregory S. Paul estimated maximum length at 11 m resulting in weight of 7 MT.
 Like other hadrosaurs, Brachylophosaurus had features like cheeks to keep fodder in the mouth and dental batteries with hundreds of stacked teeth.
 These teeth could be used to chew efficiently, a feature rare among reptiles, but common among some cerapodan ornithischian dinosaurs like Brachylophosaurus.